 CLASSICS

 Foster Memorial Prizes in Classics.
-One or more prizes in memory of the late Professor John B. Foster, awarded to students from either division for marked excellence in advanced Latin or Greek courses.
+One or more prizes in memory of Professor John B. Foster, awarded to students from either division for marked excellence in advanced Latin or Greek courses.

-Award in Latin, 1957, to Theodore Crane, Jr., '58.
+Awarded in 1958 to Theodore Crane, Jr., '58.